tumregels/asciiviewer/README.md

 ## Issues

-Please report any problems or bugs [here](https://github.com/tumregels/asciiviewer/issues)
+Any problems or bugs should be reported [here](https://github.com/tumregels/asciiviewer/issues)

 ### Known issues

 * The __asciiviewer__ executables are not signed and you will get warnings on Macos and Windows.
-  Please note that all files under [releases](https://github.com/tumregels/asciiviewer/releases) are generated on github servers via [github actions](https://github.com/tumregels/asciiviewer/actions).

 * The program may crash unexpectedly when used with big files.